LIFE AS A WHOLE has been published as a book .

-How we feel about things is the central concern for people, because emotions mediate between our bodies with their physical perceptions and images of the world and our minds with their concepts and ideas.
-Physical experiences and the biochemical reactions in our bodies trigger emotions in the consciousness, and the conscious and subconscious responses of our emotional feelings stimulate biochemical processes in the body.
+How we feel is the central concern for people because emotions mediate between our bodies with their physical perceptions and images of the world and our minds with their concepts and ideas.
+Physical experiences and the biochemical reactions in our bodies trigger emotions, and the conscious and subconscious responses of our emotional feelings stimulate biochemical processes in the body.
 Human beings are well integrated systems, and any separation between the physical, emotional, mental, and spiritual is artificial, merely for purposes of analysis.
 We have seen how memory and imagination relate to physical experience and yet transcend sensory perception.
 Feeling-tone colors all our memories and imagination, and again emotion in its depth and power goes beyond the astral plane as a major expression of its own which I call the emotional realm.
-(Eckankar and John-Roger refer to this as the causal realm or causal body, but in Theosophy the causal body is above the mental body.
-Thus to avoid this confusion I have adopted the term "emotional" as most descriptive.)
+(Eckankar and John-Roger refer to this as the causal realm or causal body, but in Theosophy the causal body and plane is above the mental.
+Thus to avoid this confusion I have adopted the term “emotional” as most descriptive.)

 Love as an emotion is a good feeling that is actively directed toward someone or something.
 Love brings enjoyment to what we do; we say, “I love to do that.”
 Love for a person aims to make that person feel better.
 In loving we merge with another consciousness in a union of spirit, and we identify with other people’s viewpoints as though we are they.
 Love is empathy; we feel their emotions and concerns.
 Love uplifts people into a higher joy and greater spiritual awareness.
 Because God is love, the more we love the more we experience Spirit.